Learning nonlinear hybrid automata from input--output time-series data: Additional Detailed

 \subsection{Experiment settings}

-\ag{Added the segment pruning factor for ODE inference} For our experiment in \cref{tab:result_compare}, the maximum number of trajectory segments we take for each location in the ODE inference helps our algorithm improve performance compared to POSEHAD.
+For our experiment in \cref{tab:result_compare}, the maximum number of trajectory segments we take for each location in the ODE inference helps our algorithm improve performance compared to POSEHAD.
 For the benchmarks \textsc{Ball}, \textsc{Tanks}, and \textsc{Osci}, we take $50$ trajectory segments, $100$ for \textsc{Engine}, and $3$ for \textsc{Cells}, respectively.

 We thank the authors for providing us with the source code of the POSEHAD algorithm.
 POSEHAD also uses the DTW algorithm for clustering similar segmented trajectories.
 However, for segmentation, they use a different off-the-shelf Python library named Rupture to detect change points in trajectories.
 Therefore, the threshold parameters that we use for our algorithm may not be the best for POSEHAD.
 So, as recommended in their paper, we perform a simple manual grid search of parameters, including the thresholds used in our approach.
 We fix a parameter that performs the best and keeps the implementation running without returning errors during the entire search.
 In the original POSEHAD implementation, pre-processing is applied to the input-output data by scaling the data values to 0 and 1.
 To perform a fair comparison, we skip this pre-processing in the experiment.
 POSEHAD learns an HA model for each output variable independently.